Kerala Chicken Curry

 - Coconut milk (തേങ്ങ പാല്) – ¾ cup (optional)

-Grind this roasted mix with pepper, ginger (1 inch piece), garlic (3 cloves), green chilli, curry leaves (2 sprigs) and salt (to taste) into a paste.
+- Grind this roasted mix with pepper, ginger (1 inch piece), garlic (3 cloves), green chilli, curry leaves (2 sprigs), salt (1 tea spoon) and a little water into a paste.

 2) Adjust the spices according to your taste.